Jo Nesbø: TV series

 Okkupert (Occupied), based on a concept by Jo Nesbø, is a television series produced by TV 2 and Yellow Bird, the Swedish production house responsible for the Wallander TV series, and the films Headhunters and The Girl with the Dragon Tattoo.
 The series is a political thriller which envisages what would happen if Norway were to be invaded by Russia to seize the nation's oil resources.
 The first season premiered in October 2015, the second in September 2017, and the third in January 2020.

+A prequel television series based on Headhunters premiered in 2022, also produced by Yellow Bird.